OF MODELS MADE: WITTY WINGS 120 / APOLLO 126

 It wasn’t just Witty Wings that appeared around this time.
 In 2013 a second brand named Apollo came onto the market using many of the same moulds as Witty Wings and clearly related to it.
-Oddly the biggest difference between the two brands was that whilst Witty always used the seamless 747 mould developed by AV400 Apollo used the older seamed Big Bird version.
+Oddly the biggest difference between the two brands was that whilst Witty always used the seamless 747 mould, developed by AV400, Apollo used the older seamed Big Bird version.
 There has never been a satisfactory answer for this, although it has been suggested that Witty and Apollo used different factories.
-This seems a little unlikely.
-Otherwise Witty and Apollo shared the same moulds catalogue.
+Otherwise Witty and Apollo shared the same mould catalogue.

 Below: The seamless Witty Wings 747-400

 A strong lineup of 747-400s was made by both brands with 58 in total across both Witty and Apollo.
 They are universally excellent models.